 - All There in the Manual: White Dwarf has occasionally included game rules, such as with a Sisters of Battle Codex released over two issues.
 This includes the Movie Marines list, the premise of which was to show what would happen if you played the Space Marines as depicted in game fluff (it was Purposefully Overpowered and explicitly intended only for friendly games).

-- Double Meaning Title: A "white dwarf" is of course a category of star in astronomy, but from its first issue, the magazine has featured imagery of a (usually white-bearded) fantasy dwarf, who is sometimes acknowledged to be "the white dwarf".
+- Double-Meaning Title: A "white dwarf" is of course a category of star in astronomy, but from its first issue, the magazine has featured imagery of a (usually white-bearded) fantasy dwarf, who is sometimes acknowledged to be "the white dwarf" and later got canonized in the Warhammer universe as Grombrindal the White Dwarf.
 This is all very appropriate for a magazine that covers both SF and fantasy games.

 - Fanservice Cover: In its days as a roleplaying games magazine, the magazine regularly licensed cover art that had originally been created for fantasy or SF novels or other purposes, and a few of those images were blatantly fanservice-ish.